Vansh-Baghel/JS_Things/JS_notes.md

 ## window.pageXoffset & window.pageYoffset

 - Used to get the distance of the page from the top most of the view port to the current view port of your page .

+## getBoundingClientRect()

+- This get all the dimensions of the section we mention .
+- We can get the distance from top , left , right and so many more .
+- Used to scroll or just get the value.